Kakamega: Naming

-Kakamega was so named because the word "kakamega" translates roughly to "pinch" in Luhya, a tribe occupying the region, which was used to describe how European colonists would eat the staple food, ugali.
+Kakamega was so named because the word "kakamega(khakhameka)" translates roughly to "to pinch" in Luhya, a tribe occupying the region, which was used to describe how European colonialists would eat the staple food, ugali.

 It is often told that Kakamega derives its modern name from the local dialect.
-The story goes that when European settlers first visited the area now known as Kakamega and were offered maize meal, the local staple food called Obusuma, and they tried to emulate the eating style for which the tribe was famous.
+The story goes that when European settlers first visited the area now known as Kakamega and were offered Ugali the maize meal, which is the local staple food, called Obusuma in Luhya, and they tried to emulate the eating style for which the tribe was famous.
 To the hosts though, the visitors were more like ‘pinching’ the Obusuma.
-The resulting administrative area was named "Kakamega", which roughly translates to ‘pinch.’
-Actually the name is from the former Nandi people who inhabited the area prior to the Luhya.
+The resulting administrative area was named "Kakamega", which roughly translates to ‘to pinch.’
+The name is also thought to be from the former Nandi people who inhabited the area prior to the Luhya.
 There is a tale that the town was originally inhabited by the Nandi, and when the building started swelling, the Nandi called the area “Kokomego” which loosely translate into "there are many buildings", in the Nandi dialect.
 The new inhabitants took the name and coined it into Kakamega.